Best Memory Foam Pillow

 Sleep Trial, Warranty, and Return Policy

 A sleep trial is the time period you have to try out a new pillow.
 Not every pillow comes with one, particularly the more inexpensive ones.
-If you’re spending $75 or more on a pillow, though, we recommend you check if there’s a sleep trial attached.

 Some pillow sleep trials last about a month, while others extend to between 90 to 120 days.